tomhendra/courses/15-fem-professional/3-javascript-the-recent-parts/README.md

 // ["H", "e", "l", "l", "o"]
 ```

-- Both `for of` and `...` are syntactic support for the iterator protocol, which is now a first class built-in citizen in JavaScript.
+- Both `for of` and `...` are syntactic support for the iterator protocol, which is now a built-in first class citizen in JavaScript.
-- This is important because of we expose an iterator for our own custom data structures that adheres to the protocol, then any user of our code can use the syntactic built-in mechanisms for our data structures.
+- This is important because if we expose an iterator for our own custom data structures that adheres to the protocol, then any user of our code can use the syntactic built-in mechanisms for our data structures.
 - It creates a standardized way of iterating through data sources.

 ### 7.3.
 Data Structure Without Iterators